This post is also available in: 繁體中文 (Chinese (Traditional)) 简体中文 (Chinese (Simplified))

 • By submitting the documents in hard copy to the CR

-It takes only one hour to process the application for company incorporation and business registration if submitted online.
-Hard copy applications will usually be processed in the four-day window.
+It takes only when 1 hour to process a company incorporation and business registration application submitted online.
+Hard-copy applications will usually be processed within a four-day window.

 Engaging a Professional Accounting Firm for Company Registration Services